Children's street culture

-Children's street culture refers to the cumulative culture created by young children.
-Collectively, this body of knowledge is passed down from one generation of urban children to the next, and can also be passed between different groups of children (e.g. in the form of crazes, but also in intergenerational mixing).
+Children's street culture is the cumulative body of knowledge created by young children.
+Collectively, this cultural information is passed down from one generation of urban children to the next, and can also be passed between different groups of children (e.g. in the form of crazes, but also in intergenerational mixing).
 It is most common in children between the ages of seven and twelve.
 It is strongest in urban working-class industrial districts where children are traditionally free to play outside in the streets for long periods without supervision.

 Difference from mass media culture

 Children's street culture is invented and largely sustained by children themselves, although it may come to incorporate fragments of media culture and toys in its activities.
 It is not to be confused with the commercial media-culture produced for children (e.g., comics, television, mass-produced toys, and clothing), although it may overlap.